 Once the diagnosis has been made, it may be possible to desensitize your dog to the offending allergens.
 A specific allergy serum is made for your pet, according to the results of the allergy tests, and is given in a series of shots or liquid given under the tongue.
 The principle behind hyposensitization (allergy shots) is that the controlled doses of increasing amounts of the offending allergens will reprogram your dog's immune system and lessen its hypersensitivity.
 For about half of the treated dogs, these allergy injections result in significantly reduced itching.

 If this does not work, what else can be done?

-Certain omega fatty acids (omega-3) provide some relief for many pets with allergic skin disease.
-Antibiotics may be required if there is a secondary bacterial skin infection (pyoderma).
+Certain omega fatty acids (omega 3 and 6) provide some relief for many pets with allergic skin disease by reducing inflammatory chemicals within the skin.
+Antibiotics or antifungals may be required if there is a secondary bacterial or yeast skin infection (pyoderma) present.
 However, these products treat only the clinical signs, not the underlying allergy.

 My dog only itches in the spring and I have been told she has a seasonal allergy.
 What does this mean?

 Seasonal allergy and atopy are terms used to describe the same type of allergic skin disease.
 The majority of dogs with atopy experience itching during certain seasons, when flowers or trees are blooming and producing pollens.
 Other affected dogs will have problems year-round, which means that the allergen is constantly present or that the dog has developed multiple allergies.
 A common cause of non-seasonal atopy is the house dust mite.

 My dog has a grass allergy.
 Does that mean he should not walk on grass?

 No. So-called grass allergies are more correctly termed grass pollen allergies.
 Pollens are airborne.
 Closely cut grass with no seeding heads will cause fewer problems for your dog, but there is little you can do to prevent your pet from being exposed to grass pollens.